 Who Can Help You?

 Did you know that a significant number of overpayments issued by the EDD are unjustified?
 And when the EDD wants you to pay back your benefits, expensive penalties can apply.
 That’s why you need an experienced EDD overpayment lawyer to help you!
 Pershing Square Law Firm is a group of lawyers very familiar with the EDD overpayment issues.
-They can help you challenge the overpayment determination and avoid repayment!
+They can help walk you through how to appeal an EDD overpayment determination and possibly avoid repayment!
 You can call us at (800) 696-1206 for a free consultation.